opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param ddepth: Desired depth of the destination image.
 It supports only the same depth as the source image depth.

-    :param ksize: Aperture size used to compute the second-derivative filters (see :c:func:`getDerivKernels`).
+    :param ksize: Aperture size used to compute the second-derivative filters (see :c:cpp:func:`getDerivKernels`).
 It must be positive and odd.
 Only  ``ksize``  = 1 and  ``ksize``  = 3 are supported.

     :param scale: Optional scale factor for the computed Laplacian values.
-By default, no scaling is applied (see  :c:func:`getDerivKernels` ).
+By default, no scaling is applied (see  :c:cpp:func:`getDerivKernels` ).

 	**Note:**

 	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :c:func:`Laplacian`,:func:`gpu::filter2D` .
+See Also: :c:cpp:func:`Laplacian`,:cpp:func:`gpu::filter2D` .

 .. index:: gpu::getLinearRowFilter_GPU